mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Skin tones range from fair to light brown, and they tan or burn when exposed to ultraviolet radiation.
 Their hair ranges in shades of white, brown, and black, with red tones being almost unknown.
 Males are able to grow sparse beards and tend to have heavy brows and coarser features than females.
 Their features are generally thick with wide lips and noses.

-Geonee have slightly shorter arms and legs than Terran humans, and their heads are slightly larger.
+Geonee have slightly shorter arms and legs than [[Terra|Terran]] humans, and their heads are slightly larger.
 These larger heads have led to increased difficulty in childbirth, meaning a greater number of birthing fatalities.

 Geonee have a greater percentage of muscle tissue than other humans, making them exceptionally strong on worlds with lower gravity than that of their homeworld.
 They store very little subcutaneous fat and are therefore more susceptible to cold environments, though they store visceral fat as effectively as other humans.
 This leads to Geonee having a very 'muscular' appearance.